 The first section will explore various historical, philosophical and anthropological ideas about the field of global health, including its roots in colonial medicine and international health.
 Using maternal health as a case study, the second section will discuss local experiences of health, illness and healing as they intersect with global public health priorities and policies.
 The third section will explore the culture of biomedicine - from medicalization, race and racism, to clinical tourism, and questions of improvisation and care.
-The last section will focus on global pandemics and the culture of global health governance in light of COVID-19.
-How can we apply course themes to our own experiences and use anthropological skills to make recommendations on the way forward?
+The last section will focus on the culture of global health governance and the ethics of humanitarianism.
 The course will provide a forum for students in anthropology, geography, sociology, development studies, public health, medicine and other disciplines.
-We will critically analyze and reflect on our own taken-for-granted assumptions about global hierarchies of power, local health cultures and experiences, transnational health movements, and global arrangements of development and underdevelopment that influence life itself.
+We will critically analyze and reflect on our own taken-for-granted assumptions about global hierarchies of power, local health cultures and experiences, transnational health movements, and global arrangements of development and underdevelopment that influence 'life itself'.

-PREREQUISITE KNOWLEDGE AND SKILLS:

-There are no specific prerequisites or skills for this course.
+PREREQUISITE KNOWLEDGE AND SKILLS: There are no specific prerequisites or skills for this course.
 The following resources may be helpful to students who wish to gain more information about Anthropology and Global Health before/while taking this course: